creocoder/yii2-nested-sets/README.md

 The model has to have several fields.
 The fields that need to be set up are:

 1. `lft`, type integer.
 If you do not want to use this default name you can change it by setting up the `leftAttribute` attribute.
-The example assumes that you want to change the name to `left`.
+The example assumes that you want to change the name to `left`

     ```php
     public function behaviors() {